yatso/github-followers/README.md

 >Architecture: how clean is the separation and construction of the
     application?

 My initial prototype was built using $scope.
-During refactoring, I followed John Papa's Angular 1 guide for architecture.
+During refactoring, I followed John Papa's Angular 1 style guide for architecture.

-    1. I killed the use of $scope, using controllerAs vm instead.
-Cleaner code and encourages the use of $scope only when you absolutely need it.
+1. **I killed the use of $scope, using controllerAs vm instead.** Cleaner code and encourages the use of $scope only when you absolutely need it.
-    2. I created separate modules by feature.
-All feature modules were grouped into folders with module, routing, controller, service, and html template files.
+2. **I created separate modules by feature.** All feature modules were grouped into folders with module, routing, controller, service, and html template files.
 So each feature could stand on its own.
-    3. I moved the remote data access logic from the controller to a service.
-To make our code more reusable and clears up our controller.
+3. **I moved the remote data access logic from the controller to a service.** To make our code more reusable and clears up our controller.

 >Clarity: does the README clearly and concisely explains the problem and
     solution?
 Are technical tradeoffs explained?